jay-joshy/allergyguide/content/tools/rob_2.md

 +++
-title = "Risk of Bias 2 assessment tool" description = "Quickly determine risk of bias using the RoB-2 tool." date = 2025-03-26 draft = false
+title = "Risk of Bias 2 assessment tool" description = "Determine risk of bias in randomized trials using the RoB-2 tool." date = 2025-03-26 draft = false